-- Even if you don't drink often, drinking a large amount at 1 time can harm the baby.
+- Even if you don't drink often, drinking a large amount at one time can harm the baby.

-- Binge drinking (5 or more drinks on 1 sitting) greatly increases a baby's risk of developing alcohol-related damage.
+- Binge drinking (5 or more drinks on one sitting) greatly increases a baby's risk of developing alcohol-related damage.

 - Drinking moderate amounts of alcohol when pregnant may lead to miscarriage.

 - Heavy drinkers (those who drink more than 2 alcoholic beverages a day) are at greater risk of giving birth to a child with fetal alcohol syndrome.